Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 ???+ info "Restoring a snapshot from another agent may require manual changes to the endpoints"
     [![Version badge](https://img.shields.io/badge/Added in-v4.19.0-blue.svg)]({{config.site_url}})
     Restoring a snapshot from another agent will automatically update the endpoints assigned with primary locale but would need a manual update for endpoints with secondary locale.
 Those endpoints will be indicated with a red dot beside the endpoint name, like in the images below.

+### Deleting a Snapshot
+Once you reach the maximum number of Snapshots in your Virtual Agent, you have to start deleting older Snapshots.
+It is essential to make sure that no Endpoint is currently pointing to the Snapshot you are about to delete!

+In order to actually delete the Snapshot, do the following:

+  * Select "Delete" by clicking the three-dot menu for a Snapshot you want to remove
+  * Click on "Confirm" in the dialog that will open
+  * A new task will be created and your Snapshot will be removed

+???+ danger "Check usage of your Snapshot!"
+    Endpoints in production should point to Snapshots.
+It is important that you first check whether no Endpoints are any longer pointing to the Snapshot you want to remove.
+Removing a Snapshot which is still being referenced by one of your Endpoints will break the conversations for your customers!

 ## System Compatibility
 <div class="divider"></div>